SilentBladeX/Rust-mini-projects/README.md

 ### 🖥️ How It Works:
-1. Program asks for array size.
+1. Program asks for vector size.
 2. User enters numbers one by one.
-3. GCD is computed across all array values using a loop and the brute force method.
+3. GCD is computed across all vector values using a loop and the brute force method.
 4. LCM is computed using the multiplication and division formula.
 5. Both results are displayed.